quil-lang/quil/rfcs/analog/proposal.md

 the waveform.
 The exact time to play a waveform can be determined by dividing by the _sample rate_, which is in units of samples per second.

-**NOTE**: Quilt frames also have an associated sample rate, which are determined at link time by the underlying control hardware which the frame is associated to.
+**NOTE**: Quilt frames also have an associated sample rate, which may be specified in the corresponding `DEFFRAME` block, and are ultimately determined/enforced at link time by the underlying control hardware which the frame is associated to.
 It is an error to apply a custom waveform (via `PULSE` or `CAPTURE`) to a frame for which it has an incompatible sample rate.

 There are also some built-in waveform generator which take as a parameter the duration of the waveform in seconds, alleviating the need to know the sample